 - 4.1 The Monitoring Officer may at any stage seek to resolve the complaint informally in accordance with paragraph 6 below.
 Where the Subject Member or the Monitoring Officer or the Borough or Parish/Town Council make a reasonable offer of informal resolution, but the Complainant is not willing to accept this offer, the Monitoring Officer will take account of this in deciding whether the complaint merits formal investigation. - 4.2 The Monitoring Officer may refer the complaint for investigation when: - (a) It is serious enough, if proven, to justify the range of sanctions available to the Standards Committee (see paragraph 12 of Annex 3 to these Arrangements); or - (b) The Subject Member's behaviour is part of a continuing pattern of less serious misconduct that is unreasonably disrupting the business of the Borough or Parish/Town Council and there is no other avenue left to deal with it short of investigation.
-In considering this, the Monitoring Officer may take into account the time that has passed since the alleged conduct occurred. - 4.3 Where the complaint is referred for investigation, the Monitoring Officer will appoint an Investigating Officer who will conduct the investigation in accordance with the procedure at Annex 2 to these Arrangements.
-All complaints must be investigated by an external body/person. - 4.4 If the complaint identifies potential criminal conduct or potential breach of other regulations by the Subject Member or any other person, the Complainant may be advised by the Monitoring Officer to report the complaint to the police or other prosecuting or regulatory authority.
+In considering this, the Monitoring Officer may take into account the time that has passed since the alleged conduct occurred. - 4.3 Where the complaint is referred for investigation, the Monitoring Officer will appoint an Investigating Officer who will conduct the investigation in accordance with the procedure at Annex 2 to these Arrangements. - 4.4 If the complaint identifies potential criminal conduct or potential breach of other regulations by the Subject Member or any other person, the Complainant may be advised by the Monitoring Officer to report the complaint to the police or other prosecuting or regulatory authority.
 Alternatively, the Monitoring Officer will consider the complaint against the legal jurisdiction criteria test and if the complaint passes that test the Monitoring Officer may pass the complaint to the police.
-Where a complainant has been advised to refer a matter to the police or the Monitoring Officer has referred the matter to the police the complaints process under these Arrangements will be suspended, pending a decision/action by the police or other prosecuting or regulatory authority.
-Where the police or other prosecuting or regulatory authority decide to take no action on the complaint, the Monitoring Officer will lift the suspension and will apply the local assessment criteria test in paragraph 2.4 above.
-What about if the complainant has other legal remedy? - 4.5 The Monitoring Officer may decide to take no action or to defer further action on the complaint whilst one or more of the following apply: - (a) On-going criminal proceedings or police investigation into the Subject Member's conduct.
+Where a complainant has been advised to refer a matter to the police or the Monitoring Officer has referred the matter to the police the complaints process under these Arrangements will be suspended, pending a decision/action by the police or other prosecuting or regulatory authority decide to take no action on the complaint, the Monitoring Officer will lift the suspension and will apply the local assessment criteria test in paragraph 2.4 above.

-- (b) Investigation cannot be proceeded with, without investigating similar alleged conduct or needing to come to conclusions of fact about events which are also the subject of some other investigation or court proceedings. - (c) The investigation might prejudice another investigation or court proceedings.
-Such as defamation. - (d) Genuine long term (3 months or more) unavailability of a key party. - (e) Serious illness of a key party. - 4.6 Normally within 90 working days of receipt of the complaint, the Monitoring Officer will notify the Complainant, Subject Member [and, if applicable, the Parish/Town Clerk] of their decision and reasons for applying one of the following processes in the format of the Decision Notice template (appended to this Annex 1): - (a) Not to refer the complaint for investigation. - (b) Refer the complaint for investigation. - (c) Apply the informal resolution process either before or after an investigation. - (d) Refer the complaint to the relevant political group leader for action. - 4.7 There is no right of appeal against the Monitoring Officer's decision.
-I would like to see the right of a review to an external body.
+- 4.5 The Monitoring Officer may decide to take no action or to defer further action on the complaint whilst one or more of the following apply: - (a) On-going criminal proceedings or police investigation into the Subject Member's conduct. - (b) Investigation cannot be proceeded with, without investigating similar alleged conduct or needing to come to conclusions of fact about events which are also the subject of some other investigation or court proceedings. - (c) The investigation might prejudice another investigation or court proceedings. - (d) Genuine long term (3 months or more) unavailability of a key party. - (e) Serious illness of a key party. - 4.6 Normally within 90 working days of receipt of the complaint, the Monitoring Officer will notify the Complainant, Subject Member [and, if applicable, the Parish/Town Clerk] of their decision and reasons for applying one of the following processes in the format of the Decision Notice template (appended to this Annex 1): - (a) Not to refer the complaint for investigation. - (b) Refer the complaint for investigation. - (c) Apply the informal resolution process either before or after an investigation. - (d) Refer the complaint to the relevant political group leader for action. - 4.7 There is no right of appeal against the Monitoring Officer's decision.